krishna0890227/Funny_Early_Care_Service/README.md

   # Deployment
   * The site was deployed to GitHub pages.
 The steps to deploy are as follows:
       * In the Github repository, navigate to the Setting tab.
-      * From the source section drop-down menu, Select the Master Branch
+      * From the source section drop-down menu, Select the Main Branch
       * Once the master branch has been selected, the page provided the link to the completed website.

   The live link can be found here  - [Coding Club]([[https://github.com/krishna0890227/Funny_Early_Care_Service/edit/main/README.md]